00tatheer00/00tatheer00/README.md

 ## 🎯 Current Goals

-- Build scalable SaaS applications
+- Build scalable SaaS products
-- Deep-dive into advanced JavaScript & system design
+- Advance expertise in ES6+ & system design
-- Strengthen React performance patterns
+- Build high-performance React applications
-- Contribute to open-source projects
+- Expand Tech4Edges products & services
 - Mentor and uplift aspiring developers

-> *"Growth is continuous — and every project is an opportunity to learn."* ✨
+> *"Growth is a continuous journey — and every line of code adds to it."* ✨